The Chief Financial Officer (CFO) is Jacqui Molyneux.

 The CFO is responsible for the Town’s financial management, budgeting, purchasing and cost control.

 The Town has seen many increases in added costs due to the relatively high rates of inflation we are now all experiencing.
-Despite this, the 2024 budget does not plan for any increase in property tax revenues.
+Despite this, the 2025 budget provides for a minimal (1%) increase in municipal property tax revenues.

 In March the Town will receive the individual property tax assessments from the tax assessor.
-Any increase in overall property values will be offset by an adjustment to property tax rates to provide an overall net zero tax revenue for all residential and non-residential properties within the Town.
+Any increase in overall property values will be offset by an adjustment to property tax rates (mill rate) to provide an overall 1% increase in tax revenues for all residential and non-residential properties within the Town.

-For the past three years the Town has received a requisition from the Provincial Government for the cost of policing in the Town.
-The cost for 2024 is $66529.00 an increase of 50% over the 2023 requisition of $44321.00.
+For the past four years the Town has received a requisition from the Provincial Government for the cost of policing in the Town.
+The cost for 2025 is $65985.00 an increase of approximately 50% over the 2023 requisition of $44321.00.
 This increase in the cost of policing is passed on to all residents.

 Since 2017 the Town absorbed the annual increase in the rates charged to the Town by both the Mountain View Regional Water Commission and the South Red Deer Regional Wastewater Commission.
-In 2023 we passed on the incremental increase in these rates and for 2024 the budget plans to continue to pass on these increased rates.
+In 2023 and 2024 the Town passed on the incremental increase in these rates.
+In 2025 the budget continues to pass on these increased rates (effective April 1, 2025) as a cost recovery exercise.

-The 2024 budget sees the water rate (per m³) increase by 8 cents from $3.10 to $3.18.
-The wastewater rate (per m³) increases by 11 cents from $3.20 to $3.31.
-There is no change in the basic flat rate service charges for water, wastewater, recycling garbage or sewer.
+The 2025 budget therefore sees the water rate (per m³) increase by 15 cents and the wastewater rate (per m³) increases by 11 cents.

-Administration has yet to submit to Council the 2024 Capital Budget.
 Bowden like many other small communities is faced with many challenges regarding the state of its facilities and infrastructure.
-The capital budget will align itself with the strategic priorities set by Council and with the need to repair or replace critical Town assets as identified within our Asset Management Plan.
+The capital budget attempts to align itself with the strategic priorities set by Council and with the need to repair or replace critical Town assets as identified within our Asset Management Plan.

 With consideration of preparing for future needs the Town will prepare a financial plan that aims to contribute to capital reserves in order to maintain the long-term viability of critical items of infrastructure.